learnwithfair/mern-ecommerce-electro-master/README.md

 ```

 ### API-> server/resources/js/secret.js

 ```bash
 const mongodbURL = "mongodb://localhost:27017/ecommerceMernDB";(For Local Database)
 ```

 ## Step-4 Run Command in another Terminal (server)

 ```bash
 cd server
 npm run dev
 ```

+## Socket IO

+**If any error occur for socket.io/Network error then change the port (8080) for socket.io in both app.js and Cart.jsx file with your recomendd port.**